 In the fall of 2013, Ryan participated in a Graduate Research Opportunities Worldwide fellowship program and traveled to Trondheim, Norway to collaborate with a colleague (Dr. Lars Wichstrøm) to analyze prospective Norwegian data and further his program of research.
 This four-month collaboration was funded by the National Science Foundation and the Research Council of Norway.
 He wrote a blog to document these experiences.
 An article was published by LiveScience that highlighted Ryan's research.

 Ryan has worked with local organizations to help thwart and educate about bullying; he presented workshops with Congressman Ron Barber and Dr. Sheri Bauman to teachers, law enforcement officials, school administrators, and parents.

-Watson, R.J., & Russell, S.T. (revise & resubmit, Journal of Research on Adolescence).
+Watson, R.J., & Russell, S.T. (in press).
 Disengaged or bookworm: Academics, mental health, and success for sexual minority youth.
+Journal of Research on Adolescence.

-Watson, R.J., Wheldon, C.W. & Russell, S.T. (revise & resubmit, Journal of LGBT Youth).
+Watson, R.J., Wheldon, C.W., & Russell, S.T. (revise & resubmit).
 How does sexual identity disclosure impact school experiences?

-Snapp, S., Watson, R.J., Russell, S.T., & Ryan, C. (under review, Family Relations).
+Snapp, S., Watson, R.J., Russell, S.T., & Ryan, C. (revise & resubmit).
 Family acceptance and healthy adjustment of LGB young adults.